jeffshrager/Cognitive-Games/README.md

 offer a delightful way to play with ideas, sparking new ways of seeing the world.

-# Let’s Begin the Games
+# Let The Games Begin!

 As you move through these pages, you’ll encounter tasks that seem simple but will surprise you with their depth.
 You’ll grapple with